jcapadocia3/v.i.e.w.s./README.md

 ## Installation
 - As this is a full deployed app on Heroku, no installation is required to begin using the app.
 Simply visit <a href="https://peaked-project.herokuapp.com/">this link</a> and enjoy!

-## Usage
--

 ## Technologies

 ### The technologies used to create this program were:
-- bcrypt
-- bulma
+- Bcrypt
-- cloudinary
+- Bulma
-- dotenv
+- Cloudinary
-- express
+- Dotenv
-- express-handlebars
+- Express
-- multer
+- Handlebars
-- mysql2
+- MySql

 <br><br>